 Amsterdam Ferries – introduction

-A number of ferries operate from the northern side of Amsterdam Central station and can get you to the likes of Eye Film and NDSM wharf.
-Line numbers of the GVB ferries are 900-915.
+A number of ferries operate from the northern side of Amsterdam Central station and can get you to the likes of Eye Film and NDSM-wharf.

-To reach the main GVB ferry terminal head to the northern IJ-side (IJzijde) exit of Amsterdam Central either via the station or the eastern foot/cycle tunnel.
+To reach this main GVB ferry terminal on De Ruijterkade head to the northern IJ-side (‘IJzijde’) exit of Amsterdam Central either via the station or the eastern foot/cycle tunnel.

 Do I need a ticket for the Amsterdam ferry?
-No, the ferries are FREE and take foot passengers (just hop on board) as well as cyclists and moped users.
+No, the ferries are FREE and you can simply hop on board as soon as the arriving passengers have come off.
 Note, that smoking is prohibited on all Amsterdam ferries.